-In the corporate world, If you don’t execute your job effectively, efficiently, and thoroughly, it’s no secret; there are hundreds of other qualified professionals lined up who can make it happen.
-Which, begs the question: why work so hard to succeed if you’re only going to cripple yourself the second you clock out for the day?
+In the corporate world, if you don’t work effectively, efficiently, and thoroughly, everyone knows that someone else would happily take your place.
+Given this fact, it must be asked: why work so hard to succeed if you’re going to cripple yourself the second you clock out for the day?

-Most determined employees strive for success and getting ahead.
-Philosophically speaking, they’re just as committed to reaching their goals as any professional athlete.
-Though for many, maybe even most, a healthy eating style, enough exercise and most importantly, getting the 7-9 hours of actual sleep so essential to maintaining higher levels of energy, excellent health and performance aren’t priorities.
-Among other aspects of their lifestyle, these errors in judgement, even more than body composition, negatively affects their functional abilities and focus.
+Determined employees focus on getting ahead at work.
+Their determination and drive matches that of professional athletes.
+Yet, for many, maybe even most, healthy eating, enough exercise, and (most importantly) getting 7-9 hours of sleep aren’t priorities.
+Among other aspects of their lifestyle, these errors in judgement, even more than body composition, negatively affects their abilities and focus.

-If though, business professionals approached their game, thinking and living more like an athlete, they would perform like corporate “athletes” and excel way beyond their present capabilities.
+If business professionals approached their habits more like athletes, they would perform more like athletes.
+They would excel far beyond their present capabilities.

-For average Americans, though, the divide between the healthy, performance lifestyle of an athlete and their lifestyle is immense.
-Frankly, given how well-tuned we know athletes are and the noticeable impact it has on their performance, it’s baffling to comprehend why more people don’t step up their game.
-Learning how to optimize the way you live for the admired levels of performance we see our icons deliver week in and week out throughout the year, even if you’re not into sports or a fitness enthusiast makes a world of difference.
+For average Americans, an immense divide stands between the healthy, performance lifestyle of an athlete and their own lifestyle.
+Everyone notices the well-tuned physique of athletes and its incredible impact on their performance.
+Given this fact, frankly, it’s baffling that more people don’t step up their game.
+Learning to optimize the way you live, like athletes do, even if you don’t like sports and fitness, makes a world of difference.

 In our daily routines, no matter how mundane, we don’t have to reach for that third cup of coffee or overpriced energy drink to make it through because there are things we can all do to have athletic-like energy and performance to maximize our work performance.